-Monday, May 12, the legendary cultural critic and fiction author LYNNE

-  TILLMAN (What Would Lynne Tillman Do, Someday This Will Be Funny) and

-  acclaimed novelist TOVA MIRVIS (Visible City, The Ladies Auxiliary) will
+On May 12, we hosted the legendary essayist and fiction author LYNNE TILLMAN (What Would Lynne Tillman Do, Someday This Will Be Funny), JEFF JACKSON (Mira Corpora), TOVA MIRVIS (Visible City, The Ladies Auxiliary), BRENDAN KIELY (The Gospel of Winter), and WAH-MING CHANG (Mississippi Review, Open City).

-  read from their just-released books, and they’ll be joined by Los

-  Angeles Times Book Award finalist JEFF JACKSON (Mira Corpora), widely

-  hailed debut novelist BRENDAN KIELY (The Gospel of Winter), and the

-  award-winning short fiction writer and essayist WAH-MING CHANG

-  (Mississippi Review, Open City).
-FREE ADMISSION, plus $4 pints and a

-  book raffle!

-  On April 7, we were thrilled to present fearless and innovative authors

-  KIESE LAYMON (Long Division, How to Slowly Kill Yourself and Others in

-  America), JAMI ATTENBERG (The Middlesteins, The Kept Man), D. FOY (Made

-  to Break), ANNE MARIE WIRTH CAUCHON (Nothing), and SASHA FLETCHER (Dear

-  Gloria, When All Our Days are Numbered).
+On April 7, we were thrilled to present fearless and innovative authors KIESE LAYMON (Long Division, How to Slowly Kill Yourself and Others in America), JAMI ATTENBERG (The Middlesteins, The Kept Man), D. FOY (Made to Break), ANNE MARIE WIRTH CAUCHON (Nothing), and SASHA FLETCHER (Dear Gloria, When All Our Days are Numbered).

 In a special event on March 24, we launched THE MARRIAGE ACT, the thought-provoking, sharply funny memoir by Liza Monroy, a fave alum who appeared at our inaugural event in March 2009.
 She was joined in the all nonfiction lineup by Jennifer Percy (Demon Camp), Kenan Trebincevic and Susan Shapiro (The Bosnia List), and Melynda Fuller (Bust, bookslut.com).